What’s the secret to making really great burgers at home?

 Grilling and Basting

-Slather with sauce, during cooking and after.
+If you like extra flavor on your burgers, slather with sauce, during cooking and after.
 Once your patties have seared on one side, flip them and paint with BBQ sauce.
 After the other side has seared, flip and transfer to a cool portion of the grill so the inside can continue to cook (if desired), and paint second side with BBQ sauce.
 Serve with additional sauce on the side.
+Try our favorite BBQ sauce for burgers.

 BBQ SAUCE FOR BURGERS (VINEGAR-BASED)